dmitryserbin/azdev-release-orchestrator/README.md

 You can choose different strategy for orchestrator to perform target release deployment:

-- Create new release
+- Create new release - find target release definition and create new release
-- Deploy specific release
+- Deploy specific release - find and re-deploy existing release from release definition
-- Deploy latest available release
+- Deploy latest available release - find latest active release from release definition and re-deploy

 ### Create Release